My Dad’s Hands

 It’s only been for about the last 10 years of my life that I’ve realized just how much that influenced me, without him lecturing or preaching at me once.

-I’ve owned a couple of houses; I’ve worked as a writer, a graphic designer, an editor, a web designer and a web developer.
+I’ve owned three houses; I’ve worked as a writer, a graphic designer, an editor, a web designer and a web developer.
 When I do stuff I try to find a way to do it elegantly and simply, to avoid quick-and-dirty solutions in favor of doing it right the first time.

 Draw me.
 Draw me like one of your French Bulldogs!